metabase/metabase/docs/embedding/sdk/next-js.md

 };
 ```

-Then, we need to create a `index.tsx` file that will export all the lazy loaded components:
+Then, we need to create a `index.tsx` file that will export a lazy loaded version, with SSR disabled, and with the `use client` directive, of the `EmbeddingSdkProvider` component and all the other components you need.

 ```tsx
 "use client";